 The Medical Innovators Interview #5 Professor Roman Zachoval

-Our Medical Innovators Series investigates developments in the medical and clinical worlds with the people right at the cutting edge.
+Our Medical Innovators Series investigates developments in the medical and clinical worlds with the people right at the cutting edge, and specifically regarding bladder cancer, ovarian cancer, colorectal cancer and pancreatic cancer.
 If you’re a fellow medical innovator who would like to be featured, please get in touch – we’d love to speak with you.

 Which area particularly interests you within urology at the moment?